-Badminton, Basketball, Capture the Flag, Cooperative Games, Dance Dance Revolution, Flag Football, Frisbee Golf, Hockey: Field and Floor, Lacrosse, Pickelball, Self Defense, Soccer, Softball, Speedball, Strength Training, Tennis, Ultimate Frisbee, Volleyball, Yoga
+Badminton, Basketball, Capture the Flag, Cooperative Games, Flag Football, Frisbee Golf, Floor Hockey, Kickball, Project Adventure, Pickle ball, Soccer, Softball, Speedball, Strength Training, Tennis, Ultimate Frisbee, Volleyball, Yoga

 3. Benchmarks have been established for each of these activities to determine expectations for student learning.
 These represent what the students should know and do before they leave the eighth grade.